IBM/cp4ba-jam-in-a-box/docs/23.0.2/Additional.md

 **Track 2 – Developer Role / Solution Implementation**

-- **Audience**: Base understanding of Cloud Pak for Business Automation (CP4BA) /watsonx Orchestrate
+- **Audience**: Base understanding of Cloud Pak for Business Automation (CP4BA)

-- **Learning**: Overview of the Cloud Pak/watsonx Orchestrate from developer and partly user perspective.
+- **Learning**: Overview of the Cloud Pak from developer and partly user perspective.
 Ability to develop pieces of the solution areas

 - **Approach**: Detailed lab instructions to build respective solution aspects